explodinglabs/jsonrpcserver/doc/api.md

 # jsonrpcserver Guide

-Showing how to use the [jsonrpcserver](https://github.com/bcb/jsonrpcserver) library.
+This library allows you to act on remote procedure calls.

 ## Methods

-Build a list of methods that can be called remotely.
+First build a list of methods that can be called remotely.

-Use the `add` decorator to register a method to the list:
+Use the `methods.add` decorator to register a method to the list:

 ```python
 from jsonrpcserver import methods